segFaultCity/ZephyrGroup3/ZephyrGroup3.md

 #Next, install additional Python packages required by Zephyr:
  `pip3 install -r zephyr/scripts/requirements.txt`

 #This part is a bit tricky and can be done different ways by downloading different toolchains.
-Here is what I got working for setting the ZEPHYR_TOOLCHAIN_VARIANT (Let me know what you used if you already figured it out).\
+Here is what I got working for setting the ZEPHYR_TOOLCHAIN_VARIANT.

 #Download the following toolchain by clicking ‘Downloads’:\
 [gnu-toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm)